konkers/flg/cad/README.txt

 - Other file formats are available just ping if you need a different one.

 - these CAD files are made starting with the Soma *model*  -- off the model, not sculpture.

+Ref's: The source of these files is Jake Bjeldanes bjeldanes@gmail.com